Volcano House (Iceland)

-Volcano House is a geology exhibition in Reykjavík, Iceland, located at Tryggvagata 11.
+Volcano House was a geology exhibition in Reykjavík, Iceland, operating from 2011 to 2020 and located at Tryggvagata 11.

-The exhibition gives a brief overview of Iceland's geological history and volcanic systems.

-Every hour the Volcano House shows two documentaries, one about the volcanic eruption of Eyjafjallajökull in 2010 and one about the volcanic eruption in the Westman Islands in 1973.
-The mission of Volcano House is to give visitors a glimpse of the reality of living in Iceland, where volcanoes and earthquakes are a part of daily life.
+The exhibition gave a brief overview of Iceland's geological history and volcanic systems.
+Every hour the Volcano House showed two documentaries, one about the volcanic eruption of Eyjafjallajökull in 2010 and one about the volcanic eruption in the Westman Islands in 1973.
+The mission of Volcano House was to give visitors a glimpse of the reality of living in Iceland, where volcanoes and earthquakes are a part of daily life.

-Admission to the geology exhibition is free, but the documentary cinema is requires paid tickets.
+Admission to the geology exhibition was free, but the documentary film required paid tickets.